DanielGomes14/IES_Project/README.md

 #### Database:

 The database management system in use is MySQL.
-In the beginning we were thinking about a NoSQL database like Mongodb but since we don’t have much experience with this technology we opt for a relational database system.
-MySQL might have some scalability problems, however, MySQL has a really high performing database.
+In the beginning we were thinking about a NoSQL database like MongoDB but since we don’t have much experience with this technology we opt for a relational database system.
+MySQL might have some scalability problems, however, for our project it is more than enough.

 #### Relational schema